Need help? Call Tony now: 01952 407599

 What Earns a Place

-Voice and tone - How you talk to clients.
-This changes AI output dramatically and rarely needs updating.
+Voice and tone - How I talk to clients.
+This changes AI output dramatically and I rarely need to update it.

-Methodology - How you do the work.
+Methodology - How I do the work.
 The steps, the principles, the non-negotiables.

-Positioning - Who you are, who you serve, what you believe.
-The stuff that makes generic AI output specific to you.
+Positioning - Who I am, who I serve, what I believe.
+The stuff that makes generic AI output specific to me.

 Lookup tables - Quick reference that prevents repetitive explanation.
 Client list, service tiers, common commands.

 That’s roughly it.
-Everything else is either operational state (belongs in a database) or ephemeral (belongs in the conversation, not a file).
+Everything else is either operational state (which belongs in a database) or ephemeral (which belongs in the conversation, not a file).

 The Signal Compounds

-Every document matters, so every document gets maintained.
+Every document matters, so I maintain every document.
 Maintenance is quick because there’s not much to maintain.
-Updates happen because updates are easy.
+I make updates because updates are easy.

 The whole system stays true.
 AI loads context that’s current.
 Outputs improve because inputs are accurate.
 The compound effect works because nothing’s rotting underneath.